Director: Guillermo del Toro

 Coerced into singing like canneries, witnesses freely turned informant by squealing on their friends and neighbors alike, to save their own skins.
 Commenting on Elisa’s infirmity, Zelda describes her own uncommunicative husband Brewster (Martin Roach) as being “silent as a grave,” unable to get even a thank you out of him, making it clear that at home she lives in a world as hushed and stilled as the mute herself must, which helps explain the women’s close friendship.
 She’s an old hand at interpreting all of her husband’s needs and wants through nonverbal cues, so it takes only a slight rerouting of her circuitry to interpret for Elisa.
 Unable to speak up for herself, the sassy, outspoken Zelda does all the talking back for her (“I answer mostly on account of she can’t talk.”).

-A fellow orphan, whose her mother died in childbirth, Strickland pointedly refers to Zelda by her middle name Delilah.
-This biblical forebear spun a web of false promises to ensnare Samson, much as Strickland suspects Zelda will prove true to form by proving false to him, a betrayal of biblical proportions.
-He also serves to subliminally plant the suspicion in the audience’s minds that she’s not to be trusted.
-Adding to our doubts, Zelda tells the innocent Elisa that she’s not a good liar, having only had domestic practice, it taking a lot of lies to sustain a marriage long term.
+A fellow orphan, whose mother died in childbirth, Strickland pointedly refers to Zelda by her middle name Delilah, a forebear who spun a web of false promises to ensnare Samson, much as Strickland suspects Zelda will prove true to form by proving false to him, a betrayal of biblical proportions.
+He also serves to subliminally plant the suspicion in the audience’s mind that she’s not to be trusted.
+Adding to our doubts, Zelda tells the innocent Elisa that she’s not a good liar, having only had domestic practice, it taking a lot of little white lies to sustain a marriage long term.

 So we wait with trepidation to see which side she’ll ultimately play false, especially when Zelda impedes her getaway by confronting Elisa on her way out the door with the creature, determined to prevent her from absconding with company property.
 But despite her worries that she wouldn’t be able to remain strong under cross-examination, it’s instead Zelda’s taciturn spouse who pipes up for the first time in eons, only so he can name names by pointing an accusatory finger at her best friend, and in so doing lose the last vestige of his wife’s respect.
 As reward for playing Judas by spilling the beans, Brewster instead earns Strickland’s gratitude, being offered an appreciative handshake, which seems akin to striking a devil’s bargain with Satan himself.